Chapter Thirty Seven IV

 Black nods, not to agree, rather to let Professor James know he’s listening.

 “However, may I suggest it would be far less troublesome if you were to adopt the role of a student, familiar with the city, who has agreed to earn a few dollars by squiring me around to my various meetings and engagements?
 You won’t have to disappear into the shadows, you’ll just be there.
 I’ll tell my acquaintances that I am simply enjoying the convenience of a driver and guide, rather than dealing with taxis and subways.
-If it comes up, I can explain it away by saying I am just treating myself.
 It will be easy for them to assume what is quite true.
 I’m not young, spending extra money for convenience for a week in Manhattan is not a financial burden, it’s actually sensible.”

 Black, “Hypatia expects us to use our on the ground judgment.
 She doesn’t have a rule book.
 I don’t see a problem with your approach.
 And you’re right, it’s much easier to be the guy who is helping you have the trip work more smoothly than figuring out if you can get a cab, find your way around the subway, or walk everywhere.
 The subway is great, but people misjudge how far it is from the subway stop to their destination.
 Manhattan blocks are long, the concrete is hard.
 If it’s raining, or a busy time of day, available taxis are scarce.”